 It’s easy to let yourself off the hook, especially when it comes to the maintenance of lofty professional standards.

 Using a systematic way of thinking will pay off in a few ways.
 One, it will allow you to refine your work.
 Two, systems help with clarity and a sharper understanding of the work process used to deliver your work.
 Three, when problems inevitably arise, it’s easier to understand and solve them when there’s coherent thinking to get work done.

 In the interconnected world that we live in, information is published everywhere.

 That’s why it is doubly essential to learn to process the resources at your disposal.
 Seek feedback about your work.
 Dive into the digital data and glean insight from it.

-The ability to connect dots from the data that is important to your hustle will teach you to look around the corners.
+The ability to connect the dots and find meaning from the data related to your work will teach you to look around the corners.
 It’s a way to make sense of the world and refine your trade.

 TA to every person who came through to the panel and networking discussion.

 It was an amazing intellectual time we had!